nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 ```
 The default runtime will be used when you open standalone Java files.

-**⚠ Simply defining JavaSE-11 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.home` (or any of its alternative environment variables) still need to point to a valid JDK 11 location.**
+**⚠ Simply defining JavaSE-11 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.home` (or any of its alternative environment variables) still needs to point to a valid JDK 11 location.**

 About the Java 11 requirement<a name="jdk11.requirement"></a>
 ============================